Introduction

 Conclusion

 The Book of Judges is a sobering but ultimately hopeful narrative.
 Its honest portrayal of human failure and divine patience provides a realistic assessment of the human condition and a powerful testimony to the grace of God.
+The judges cycle—sin, oppression, cry, deliverance—repeats seven times in the book, each iteration revealing more clearly the depth of Israel's apostasy and the persistence of God's covenant love.
 For the church, Judges serves as both a warning against the complacency that leads to moral decline and an assurance that God's faithfulness endures even when his people's faithfulness does not.

 Implications for Ministry and Credentialing